ossdhaval/mysite/source/while-working/product-manager.md

 So, all in all, you don't have to be a differentiator in all 3 aspects above.
 Any one is enough.

-As such, developing and iterating on positioning should begin early on in the product development lifecycle, this way, everyone is on the same page from the beginning.
-Positioning is essential not only to help capture the attention of your target audiences, but also instrumental for your internal teams.
  Having your internal teams understand these three core elements will help provide clarity and drive alignment.

 Here are some questions you should ask yourself to gather relevant information for each of the six components and construct your framework.